-Meet Hugo, my clever, determined tri-lingual, soon to be quad-lingual, 8 year old.
-He was lucky that he started school when he was almost 5 years old, a year later than most of his peers in Englaand; he needed the extra time to mature and be ready for school, to sit still, be ready for reading and writing.
-In fact, reading is something we have been battling with since he started school.
+Meet Hugo, my clever, determined tri-lingual, soon to be quad-lingual, 8-year-old.
+He was lucky that he started school when he was almost 5 years old, a year later than most of his peers in England; he needed the extra time to mature and be ready for school, to sit still, be ready for reading and writing.
+In fact, reading is still something we have been battling with since he started school.

 Is my child dyslexic?

 Despite reading difficulty, Hugo is rather quick with maths, mental arithmetic and has excellent pattern recognition.
 He is not a dumb child; in fact, he has been described as bright, intelligent and quick thinking by his teachers.

 Recognising that he is such a slow reader, despite him being clever, almost all his teachers have recommended more practice reading.

 However, evening reading has often been a battle.
 A fight that, more often than not, I have not engaged in.
 I have let him choose to read with me or not, as I did not relish him going to bed on an argument and resenting reading even more and resenting me for forcing him to read.

 Hugo, being a logic and reason-driven child, can understand very well when we often explain that reading is necessary for all jobs; reading is a skill that is ESSENTIAL to master to progress in school and later in life.
 He gets it!

 He understands why it is important and he’s constantly coming up with imaginative theoretical inventions for tech to help him read.
 The latest being a special Skylander character that scans and reads out loud any text.

 We’ve got to the point where he is starting to lag behind in school work because he is very slow and not confident in reading.

 Some of the functional manifestations of his reading suggest he is dyslexic, but so far no teacher has suggested it, even though I have repeatedly raised the issue.